Limsa00/globetrotter-deployed-on-heroku-netlify/README.md

 # GlobeTrotter

-GlobeTrotter is an app designed to help people and organizations plan their travel.
+GlobeTrotter is an app designed to help people and organizations plan their trip.
 The app is deployed on Heroku for the server and netflify for the client interface.
-Website link is [here](https://priceless-heisenberg-0c1f50.netlify.app/).
+The website link is [here](https://priceless-heisenberg-0c1f50.netlify.app/).

 This app has been developed by a team of four people during our fullstack JS training.

-This project has been presented in order to obtain french certificate as a web and web mobile developer (Titre professionnel développeur Web et Web Mobile de niveau 5).
+This project has been presented in order to obtain a certificate as a web and web mobile developer (Titre professionnel développeur Web et Web Mobile de niveau 5).
 My project presentation is available in this [link](https://drive.google.com/file/d/18pH5Zba13CuXeQRS6IdSLRy-O4alGiS1/view?usp=sharing).

 ## Main features
 - Authentication process with access to a personal space
 - Email confirmation through sign up process
 - Password recovery process with a new password to define
-- View, create, or delete travels
+- View, create, update or delete a trip
-- Invite new travelers to our travel and allow reading rights
+- Invite new travelers to a trip and allow reading rights
-- Upload useful documents related to a travel
+- Upload useful documents related to a trip
 - Auto-completion using algolia API
 - Map display of different places using leaflet API
-- Adding hotels, transports and activities to our travel
+- Adding hotels, transports and activities to a trip
-- Selecting between all the items selected to build final travel itinerary
+- Selecting between all the items selected to build final trip itinerary
 - Travel budgetting by item (transports, hotels and activities)

 ## Technologies